ibm-cloud-docs/dr-automation-powervs/getting-started-with-powerVS.md

 3. (Optional) Expand the **Advanced Configuration** to modify the default values of storage tier and machine type for the Orchestrator VM, by default **Tier1** is selected for Storage tier and **s922** is selected for machine type.

-4. Provide standby orchestrator details, if you have enabled **Orchestrator HA** on provision page.
+4. Provide standby orchestrator details, if you have enabled **Orchestrator HA** on manage page.
 5. Review all settings and click **Deploy Orchestrator** to begin the deployment.